Let’s talk about why I use Fedora… among many other Linux distributions.

 Cue the dramatic music and dim lights: it’s October 2018.

 Busy week, huh?
-Ironically, it was the week that I began to use Fedora.
-I choose Fedora that week just because it was the “next one on the list”… and because of a headline that I’ll go over later.
+Ironically, it was the week that I began to use Fedora Workstation for the first time (in earnest).
+I chose Fedora that week just because it was the “next one on the list”… and because of a headline that I’ll go over later.

 Fedora is a community-driven, Red Hat sponsored, Linux desktop-oriented distribution.
-I’ve been driving it on at least one bare metal machine or VM since Fedora 29, which equates to about a bit over a year and half of daily usage.
+I’ve been driving it on at least one bare metal machine or VM (Workstation and Server) since Fedora 29, which equates to about a bit over a year and half of daily usage.

-Giving an unbiased review is an oxymoron.
-In my opinion, transparent biases make for a better review.
-Knowing that a music reviewer prefers novelty to cultural influence, or that a laptop reviewer prefers keyboard quality to screen (panel) quality, provides a frame of reference for their respective reviews.
+In my opinion, transparent biases make for a better review of a product, service, application, etc. Knowing that a music reviewer prefers novelty over cultural influence, or that a laptop reviewer prefers keyboard quality to screen (panel) quality over thermal design, can provide a consistent and clear frame of reference to the reader or viewer.

 For transparency’s sake and quality assurance, I’ll kick this off with the following: I value well-designed, high quality software before Free and Open Source Software (FOSS).

-FOSS is usually a substantial portion of my “well-designed, high quality” software of choice.
-However, this personal preference has been a primary driver in using MacBook Pro throughout college, and running Windows 10 on my gaming PC.
+Blasphemy!
+Alright, fair.
+Let me explain: a substantial portion of my “well-designed, high quality” software of choice is FOSS.
+However, my aforementioned preference has been a primary driver in using a MacBook Pro throughout college, and running Windows 10 on my gaming PC.

-That’s not to say that open source and open standard technologies aren’t important to me.
+That’s not to say that open source and open standard technologies are not important to me.
 In fact, I believe that they will continue to displace proprietary solutions.

 “Fedora Workstation is a polished, easy to use operating system for laptop and desktop computers, with a complete set of tools for developers and makers of all kinds.” -getfedora.org